ChimeHQ/Meter/README.md

 github "ChimeHQ/Meter"
 ```

+### Expanded API

+As of beta 1 of iOS 14, the MetricKit API for crash reporting is very unwieldy.
+In particular, `MXCallStackTree` lacks any kind of interface for interacting with its structure.
+Meter includes some classes that make it much easier to work with.

+### MXMetricManager and Diagnostics Polyfill

+MetricKit's crash reporting facilities will require iOS 14, and isn't supported at all for tvOS, watchOS, or macOS.
+You may want to start moving towards using it as a standard interface between your app and whatever system consumes the data.
+Meter offers an API that's very similar to MetricKit's `MXMetricManager` to do just that.

+This makes it easier to support the full capabilities when available, and gracefully degrade when it is not.
+It will still be up to you to translate other sources of crash data.
+But, it can be reall desirable to have a uniform interface to whatever backend system you are using to consume the reports.
+And, as you move towards an iOS 14 minimum, and as (hopefully) Apple starts supporting MetricKit on more platforms, its easier to pull out the legacy code.

 ### Suggestions or Feedback

 We'd love to hear from you!
 Get in touch via [twitter](https://twitter.com/chimehq), an issue, or a pull request.